x1angli/cvt2utf/README.md

 To learn more, please check: https://en.wikipedia.org/wiki/Byte_order_mark

+### 2. About file extensions

+You should only feed text-like files to cvt2utf, while binary files (such as .exe files) **should be** left untouched.
+However, how to distinguish?
+Well, we use extension names.
+By default, files whose extentions are in the list:
+`txt, cpp, c, hpp, h, php, md, json, py` will be processed.
+You can customize this list either through editing the source code or with command line arguments.

+### 3. About file size limits

+We will ignore empty files.
+Also, we ignore files larger than 10MB.
+This is a reasonable limit.
+If you really wants to change it, feel free to do so.

 ## FAQ

 #### Why do we choose UTF-8 among all charsets?

 For i18n, UTF-8 is wide spread.
-It is the de facto standard for non-English texts.
+It is the de-facto standard for non-English texts.

 Compared with UTF-16, UTF-8 is usually more compact and "with full fidelity".
 It also doesn't suffer from the endianness issue of UTF-16.